Freedom For The Captive

 About Author: Mark R Ellenbarger

-Mark Ellenbarger, after retiring from a successful career in aviation/aerospace where he was responsible for developing a multi-million dollar cost-savings initiative through a unique engineering program where Ellenbarger and his five-man team developed an on-going program of great success.
+Mark Ellenbarger, after retiring from a successful career in aviation/aerospace where he was responsible for instituting a multi-million dollar cost-savings initiative through a unique engineering program where Ellenbarger and his five-man team would develop an on-going program of great success.

 After retirement Ellenbarger would begin his pilgrimage as a researcher, and author, sharing the story of a famous Native American, Brummett EchoHawk.